Updated on October 18, 2019

 Basically, Mike now has a capital gain of 4000 USD which he needs to pay tax on.
 Even though the 10 ETH that Mike now holds are worth only 50 USD he still has to pay a tax on the full capital gain.

-There is a common misunderstanding that crypto to crypto transactions should not be taxable events because they are what is known as a like-kind exchange.
+There is a misconception that crypto to crypto transactions should not be taxable events because they are what is known as a like-kind exchange.
 However, this is not allowed by the IRS and in the next section we will look at why.

 Like-kind exchanges allow for the exchange of property without creating a taxable event on the condition that the property exchange is “like kind”, or of the same nature 4.
 In order for a transaction to qualify as a 'like-kind exchange' it needs to supported by IRS Form 8824, and must be executed by a qualified intermediary.